ABCF Constitution – Bylaws

 IV) SUPPORT GROUP (ABC-SG)

-ABC groups without the desire, ability or resources to become a Branch Group, or any other group/individual wishing to support the aims and goals of the Federation.
+ABC groups without the desire, ability or resources to become a Branch Group, or any other group /individual wishing to support the aims and goals of the Federation.

 V) CAUCUSES

-Purposes and Responsibilities of Formations
+– Purposes and Responsibilities of Formations –

 I. FEDERATION COUNCIL (FC)

-1. Purpose: The FC is the decision making body of the ABCF.
-Each Branch Group elects 2 delegates to serve on the Federation Council.
-Support Groups who have been affiliated with the ABCF for 6 months or more may submit an application to elect a Federation Council Delegate.
-This application will be reviewed and voted on by the FC based on the demonstrated commitment and comprehension of ABCF procedure and policy.
+by the FC based on the demonstrated commitment and comprehension of ABCF procedure and policy.
 The FC delegates represent their branch and the Federation.
-They are a link between their branch and other branches.
-FC members must serve no less than 6 months in their local before becoming eligible to serve as a delegate.
+They are a link between their branch as well as other branches.
+FC members must serve no less than six (6) months in their local group before becoming eligible to serve as a delegate.

 The FC also consists of a Prisoners Committee (PC) made up of 5 PP/POWs who serve 12-month terms.